Garden area in Chattanooga, Tennessee.

 Explore Rock City

-This place really blew me away and I could have spent hours more wandering the Enchanted Trail, which is nearly a mile long and reveals magic with every step.
-Along the walk you’ll pass massive ancient rock formations, a 140-foot waterfall tumbling down a side of Lookout Mountain and a panoramic view of seven different states from Lover’s Leap, which is a rock jutting out of the side of the mountain.
-Another standout spot was the Swing-A-Long Bridge spanning nearly 200-feet.
+Along the walk, you’ll pass massive ancient rock formations, a 140-foot waterfall tumbling down the side of Lookout Mountain, and a panoramic view of seven different states from Lover’s Leap, which is a rock jutting out of the side of the mountain.
+Another standout spot was the Swing-A-Long Bridge, spanning nearly 200 feet.

 One of my favorite experiences was the Fairyland Caverns, created by one of Rock City’s founders who loved European folklore.
-Inside a cave, you will find several neon colored dioramas of fairy tale scenes illuminated by a backlight.
+Inside a cave, you will find several neon-colored dioramas of fairy tale scenes illuminated by a backlight.

 Dinner at Tony's in Chattanooga